cheesegrits/filament-google-maps/README.md

-        ->longitude('lng') // longitude field on your table ->selectUnit() // add a Kilometer / Miles select ->kilometers() // use (or default the select to) kilometers (defaults to miles) ->section('Radius Search') // wrap the filter in a section with heading
+        ->longitude('lng') // longitude field on your table ->selectUnit() // add a Kilometer / Miles select ->kilometers() // use (or default the select to) kilometers (defaults to miles) ->section('Radius Search') // optionally wrap the filter in a section with heading
 ```

 ### Map Widget